americanexpress/one-app/docs/api/modules/State-Management.md

 global.BROWSER; // Boolean
 ```

-The `global.BROWSER` is provided in the Server and Browser environments to determine if the code is currently being executed on the Server or the Browser.
+`global.BROWSER` is provided in the Server and Browser environments to determine if the code is currently being executed on the Server or the Browser.

 ## Higher Order Components

-[Holocron Modules](../API.md#modules) use [Higher Order Components (HOC)](https://reactjs.org/docs/higher-order-components.html) to add behaviors regarding 1) when a Module loads, 2) connecting a Module with its [Reducer(s)](https://redux.js.org/basics/reducers/) to a Redux Store (similar to [Redux `connect`](https://react-redux.js.org/api/connect)) and 3) adding runtime validations for a Module.
+[Holocron Modules](../API.md#modules) use [Higher Order Components (HOC)](https://reactjs.org/docs/higher-order-components.html) to add behaviors regarding when a Module loads, connecting a Module with its [Reducer(s)](https://redux.js.org/basics/reducers/) to a Redux Store (similar to [Redux `connect`](https://react-redux.js.org/api/connect)) and adding runtime validations for a Module.

 **Contents**
 * [`holocronModule`](#holocronmodule)